 Evolution of resistance is associated with trade-offs in cellular fitness

-After having characterised the genotype of the isolated MV-resistant strains we performed growth curves and oxygen quantification experiments to assess the impact of the observed mutations on the physiology of the cells.
-As shown in Fig.3(a-c), resistant strains grew similarly to wild types in the absence of MV at low light intensities.
-However wild type strains grew significantly faster than resistant when the light intensity was increased to 150 µmol·s-1·m-2.
-As expected, in the presence of MV, wild type strains died under both illumination regimes whereas resistant strains survived the treatment and displayed slightly different growth rates between each others.
+Having characterised the genotype of the isolated MV-resistant strains, we performed growth curves and oxygen quantification experiments to assess the impact of the observed mutations on the physiology of the cells.
+As shown in Fig.3(a), resistant strains grew similarly to wild types in the absence of MV at low light intensities.
+However, wild type strains grew significantly faster than resistant ones when the light intensity was increased to 150 µmol·s-1·m-2.
+As expected, in the presence of MV, wild type strains died under both illumination regimes whereas resistant strains survived the treatment and displayed slightly different growth rates between each other (Fig 3 b,d).